-Our Guided Pathways Steering Committee - a governance committee - is currently undergoing a membership review process in order to be inclusive of all constituencies and representative of the holistic support structures throughout the campus community.
-Just recently, we concluded our first round of student success professional development, where faculty and staff looked at the inequities that exist within our Academic and Career Pathways (ACPs), and researched strategies and interventions to help disproportionately impacted students.
-As we move further into the implementation of the Guided Pathways ACP Success Teams, we are developing training sessions to ensure the team understands the equity gaps and connections of our guided pathways work with our Equity Plan.
-The goal is for the ACP Teams to better understand and analyze disproportionate impact metrics data relative to their ACPs.
-This data analysis will provide our teams with the ability to make data-informed decisions that lead to holistic student support.
-This fall, our Equity Summit will provide our campus with the opportunity to discuss existing Guided Pathways projects through an equity lens in the hopes of developing workgroups that will begin implementation during spring 2022.
+Our Guided Pathways Steering Committee - a governance committee - is currently undergoing a membership reviewprocess in order to be inclusive of all constituencies and representative of the holistic support structures throughout thecampus community.
+Just recently, we concluded our first round of student success professional development, wherefaculty and stafflooked at the inequities that exist within our Academic and Career Pathways (ACPs), and researchedstrategies and interventions to help disproportionately impacted students.
+As we move further into the implementation of the Guided

+Pathways ACP Success Teams, we are developing training sessions to ensure the team understands our campus equity gaps and the connections of our guided pathways work with our Equity Plan.
+The goal is for the ACPTeams to better understand and analyze disproportionate impact metrics data relative to their ACPs.
+This data analysiswill provide our teams with the ability to make data-informed decisions that lead to holistic student support.
+Our Guided Pathways leads and Equity Office (Leading for Equity, Antiracism, and Diversity - LEAD) are working collaboratively on key projects and initiatives and developing a crosswalk of the intersections between GP work and the Equity Plan (metrics, DI groups, barriers addressed), and connections to the college strategic plans.